myarotskaya/architecture-center/docs/data/technology-choices/olap-data-stores.md

 ---
-title:
+title: Choosing an OLAP data store
 description:
 author: zoinerTejada
 ms:date: 01/17/2018
 ---

-# Technology choices: Online analytical processing (OLAP)
+# Choosing an OLAP data store

-## What are your options when choosing an OLAP data store?
+## What are your options when choosing an online analytical processing (OLAP) data store?
 In Azure, all of the following data stores will meet the core requirements for OLAP:

 - [SQL Server with Columnstore indexes](/sql/relational-databases/indexes/get-started-with-columnstore-for-real-time-operational-analytics)